optimatorlab/turtlebotrace/README.md

 For the in-class contest, we will run in "networked" mode.

 ## Standalone Version (not networked)
-1. Open Gazebo and place the turtlebots on the track:
+1. **Terminal 1** -- Open Gazebo and place the turtlebots on the track:
 	```
 	cd ~/catkin_ws/src/turtlebotrace/scripts
 	roslaunch turtlebotrace race_murray.launch